ecryptoguru/cross-chain-resolver-example/relayer/README.md

 - pnpm (recommended) or npm
 - Rust (for NEAR smart contract development)
 - NEAR CLI (for NEAR account management)
+- Git
+- Docker and Docker Compose (for local development and testing)

 ## Installation